-- Determine if space is available in an adjacent high school and reassign students to a school with space available. - Build an addition at Watkins Mill High School. - Build an addition at an adjacent high school and reassign students to the school. - Construct a new high school.
-There is one future high school site in the up-County.
-This site is in the Gaithersburg cluster and is known as Central Area High School (Crown Farm).
+• Construct a new high school.
+There is only one future high school site located upcounty, in the Gaithersburg cluster, known as Central Area High School (Crown Farm).
 A site selection process would be conducted for a new high school, including consideration of the Central Area High School site.
-Co-location and/or purchase of a site may be required.
+Collocation and/or purchase of a site may be required.